 However, the Automobile Protection Association warns that the "tricky mileage warranty requires the tires to be virtual banana peels before you can collect."
-Michelin will only pay if the tires wear down to 2/32 inches of tread within 40,000 miles of use.
+Michelin will only pay if the tires wear down to 2/32 inch of tread within 40,000 miles of use.
 That's too bald to drive on, experts at TireRack.com say.
-They recommend removing winter tires when they have 5/32 inches of tread left.
+They recommend removing winter tires when they have 5/32 inch of tread left.

-Review Credibility: Excellent ConsumerReports.org tests 10 winter tires for light trucks and SUVs, including the Michelin Latitude X-Ice Xi2.
-Braking in different conditions, experts judge each tire's traction on snow, as well as handling, noise, hydroplaning, ride comfort and more.
+ConsumerReports.org tests 10 winter tires for light trucks and SUVs, including the Michelin Latitude X-Ice Xi2.
+Experts judge each tire's snow traction and braking on ice, as well as handling, noise, hydroplaning, ride comfort and more.

 Review: Michelin Latitude X-Ice Xi2, Editors of ConsumerReports.org, Not Dated

 Experts at this retail website run excellent winter-tire comparison tests, but they haven't tested the Michelin Latitude X-Ice Xi2.
 This TireRack.com blogger still picks it as one of the best winter tires for SUVs and light trucks.